Social Science (SOCS-SHU)

 Repeatable for additional credit: No

-SOCS-SHU 315 Program Planning and Evaluation (4 Credits)
+SOCS-SHU 315 Health Program Planning and Evaluation (4 Credits)

 Typically offered occasionally

-This course provides an overview of the models, concepts, and skills used for the identification of population-based needs for public health intervention, development of programs to meet those needs, and evaluation of the effectiveness of these public health interventions.
-The course will follow the program planning framework for evidence-based public health programs in a global setting.
-Students will learn how to conduct needs assessments, develop logic models for planning programs based on community needs, identify goals and objectives that can serve as a foundation for program evaluation, and recognize models and procedures for evaluating community health programs.
-Prerequisite: SOCS-SHU 160 Intro to International Politics OR SOCS-SHU 150 Intro to Comparative Politics OR SOCS-SHU 170 Intro to Global Health OR SOCS-SHU 110 Intro to Sociology OR SOCS-SHU 130 Intro to Political Theory OR SOCS-SHU 135 Environment and Society OR SOCS-SHU 133 Urbanization in China OR PSYC-SHU 101 Intro to Psychology OR SOCS-SHU 136 Human Society and Culture.
-Fulfillment: Social Science Focus Global Health 300 level.
+This course provides an overview of the models, concepts, and skills used for the planning development, and evaluation of health programs and policies based on population health needs.
+Using a hands-on approach, this course will follow the program planning framework for evidence-based public health programs in a global setting.
+Students will learn the process of planning of public health intervention, developing programs to meet health needs, and evaluate the effectiveness of these public health interventions.
+Additionally, students will learn and practice how to conduct needs assessments, develop logic models for planning programs based on community needs, identify goals and objectives that can serve as a foundation for program evaluation, and recognize models and procedures for evaluating community health programs.

 Grading: Ugrd Shanghai Graded